App version: 0.1.0

 • Retail stores: Sell products daily and often have seasonal needs that require them to stock up on extra inventory.

-• Wholesalers/Distributors: Small- to medium-sized wholesalers that want to keep inventory fresh for their customers and stay on top of seasonal demands.
+• Wholesalers/distributors: Small- to medium-sized wholesalers that want to keep inventory fresh for their customers and stay on top of seasonal demands.

-• Seasonal businesses: Those that earn a majority of revenue during specific times of year with a high level of predictability making it easier for them to rely on inventory financing.
+• Seasonal businesses: Those that earn a majority of revenue during specific times of year with a high level of predictability, making it easier for them to rely on inventory financing.

-Applying for Inventory Financing
+Applying for Inventory Financing in 5 Steps

 So, you’re thinking about inventory financing, but where do you go to get it?
-There are a number of lenders that offer inventory loans and lines of credit including—traditional banks, online lenders, and inventory finance companies.
+There are a number of lenders that offer inventory loans and lines of credit, including traditional banks, online lenders, and inventory finance companies.
 The following steps could help you prepare and apply for inventory financing.

 1. Determining Amount and Type of Inventory Needed